croquet/croquet-react/docs/tutorials/3_React_Mondrian.md

 ## Building the View

-Now we will be creating the React components that will render the shared painting model.
+Now we will make the React components that will render the shared painting model.
 Let's start by creating the `Painting` component, which will display the actual painting.
 We assume it receives the model `cell` data in the `paintingCell` props.